enesayan/DeepLearnSetup/README.md

-# Prapering Deep Learning Software Enviroment
+# Preparing of Deep Learning Software  Environment from Scratch (Software)

 In this document, There are descriptions of deep learning libraries setup.